 Palomar College has two Associate Degree options available in Nursing.
 The difference in the coursework between the two options is in the GE requirements, which are described in more detail in the programs of study on the following pages.
 The Associate in Arts (AA) in Nursing Degree meets the requirements of Title V and the Board of Registered Nursing (BRN).
-The Associate in Science (AS) in Nursing Degree meets the requirements of Title V, Board of Registered Nursing (BRN), and the Accreditation Commission for Education in Nursing (ACEN).
+The Associate in Science (AS) in Nursing Degree meets the requirements of Title V, Board of Registered Nursing (BRN), and National League of Nursing Accreditation Commission (NL-NAC).

 Admission to the nursing program is by special application.
-To be eligible for consideration, applicants must (1) be eligible for admission to Palomar College; (2) attend a Nursing Orientation meeting; (3) submit proof of high school graduation or equivalency or higher; (4) have a GPA of 2.5 in prerequisite sciences; (5) pass the Test of Essential Academic Skills (TEAS), version V, with a composite score of at least 62%; and (6) submit a completed application along with the required documentation.
+To be eligible for consideration, applicants must (1) be eligible for admission to Palomar College; (2) attend a Nursing Orientation meeting; (3) submit proof of high school graduation or equivalency or higher; (4) have a GPA of 2.5 in prerequisite sciences; (5) pass the Test of Essential Academic Skills (TEAS) with a composite score of at least 67%; and (6) submit a completed application along with the required documentation.

-LICENSURE: Upon successful completion of either the Associate in Arts (AA) in Nursing Degree or the Associate in Science (AS) in Nursing Degree, students will be eligible to apply to take the National Council Licensure Examination for Registered Nurses (NCLEX RN).
+LICENSURE: Upon successful completion of the either the Associate of Arts (AA) in Nursing Degree or the Associate of Science (AS) in Nursing Degree, students will be eligible to apply to take the National Council Licensure Examination for Registered Nurses (NCLEX RN).
 If performance on the examination is successful, they will be licensed as a registered nurse.